In my first post of this series, I introduced how the combination of behavioral finance and automatic plan features is reshaping retirement outcomes.

-In combination with implementing automatic enrollment, it’s necessary to choose a default investment option, such as a target date fund, a managed account or balanced fund for participants.
+In combination with implementing automatic enrollment, it’s necessary to choose a default investment option, such as a target-date fund, a managed account, or a balanced fund for participants.
 This is what’s known as a Qualified Default Investment Alternative (QDIA).
-With target date funds projected to capture nearly 90 cents of every dollar contributed annually to 401(k) plans by the end of 2019, I believe this is the single most important investment decision you will make for participants.
-It’s also important to recognize participant investing trends and, despite the considerable efforts to make people better DIY investors, the evidence suggests it’s neither worked very well in the past or today.
+With target-date funds projected to capture nearly 90 cents of every dollar contributed annually to 401(k) plans by the end of 2019, I believe this is the single most important investment decision you will make for participants.
+It’s also important to recognize participant investing trends.
+Despite the considerable efforts to make people better DIY investors, the evidence suggests it’s neither worked very well in the past or today.

-This data below from J.P.
+The data below from J.P.
 Morgan covering the period from 2008 to 2011 is just as compelling.
-Most investors get themselves in trouble by doing the wrong thing at the wrong time, which is usually exacerbated in periods of market volatility and stress.
+Most investors get themselves in trouble by doing the wrong thing at the wrong time, usually exacerbated in periods of market volatility and stress.
 I believe this time period is illustrative because it incorporated The Great Recession.

 J.P.
-Morgan evaluated target date fund investors across their client base during this particularly difficult time period as compared to DIYers using core menu funds and self-directed brokerage.
+Morgan evaluated target-date fund investors across their client base during this challenging time period compared to DIYers using core menu funds and self-directed brokerage.
 There’s a couple of important things to highlight here.

-The analogy I like to use about TDFs is when I once took my daughter to a kindergarten birthday party at a bowling alley.
+I like to use the analogy about TDFs when I once took my daughter to a kindergarten birthday party at a bowling alley.
 You see, the bowling alley was smart.
-To ensure all the kids would have a fun and successful experience they put up bumpers so the kids wouldn’t throw gutter balls.
+To ensure all the kids would have a fun and successful experience, they put up bumpers so the kids wouldn’t throw gutter balls.
 Instead, the kids had a great time because they were knocking down pins left and right.
 As soon as we got in the car, my daughter said she wanted to have a bowling birthday party.
 Score one for the bowling alley owners (especially given how expensive it is to bowl these days)!

-Once you identify the right target date fund for your plan, you should engineer the plan in a way that creates a high probability that 90% or more will be invested this way.
-We’ve got an effective strategy for accomplishing this which essentially re-enrolls all your participants into the target date fund matching their retirement date unless they opt out.
-Again, it sounds like a strategy that probably moves you out of your comfort zone a little bit but it’s a growing trend and one definitely worth discussing.
-Communicated effectively, it’s typically both an effective and appreciated process by participants as well as being a non-issue for the vast majority of people, especially when presented with the data we just looked at.
+Once you identify the right target-date fund for your plan, you should engineer the plan in a way that creates a high probability that 90% or more will be invested this way.
+We’ve got an effective strategy for accomplishing this, which essentially re-enrolls all your participants into the target date fund matching their retirement date unless they are opt-out.
+Again, it sounds like a strategy that probably moves you out of your comfort zone slightly, but it’s a growing trend and one definitely worth discussing.
+Communicated effectively, it’s typically both an effective and appreciated process by participants and a non-issue for the vast majority of people, especially when presented with the data we just looked at.

 I hope you’ve enjoyed this series about using behavioral finance to drive retirement outcomes.
 If you want to learn about how Greenspring Advisors can help help you take your retirement plan to the next level, please let us know.